 How did you go about choosing the colors and patterns?

 In my process for creating rooms...it can start off with one small image, or color chip.
 Then it builds with texture.
 I wanted to make sure it played off the traditional tone of the building: high ceilings and moldings etc but felt new.
-Fireclay was so generous to us with the tile donated, and they really wanted to try out their non-slip tile.
+Fireclay was so generous to us with the tile donated, and they really wanted to try out their slip-resistant tile.
 It was a perfect scenario because the tiles they had were the colors we were using!

 How did the installation process go?
 Did you face any challenges?
 Did you work with a tile installer or contractor?